 In 2014 a bicycle rental scheme called Jammie Bike was launched with the purchase of 200 bicycles.
 However, only a few bicycles were leased.
 A new rental model was designed and introduced by the Green Campus Initiative (GCI) in April/May 2017.

 In 2009 UCT Ridelink was introduced, which is a web-based car-pooling system.
 It aims to share fuel costs, reduce carbon emissions, and make parking on upper campus easier.

 The university is situated in of area of significant biodiversity, and is also home to a heritage-protected treed area on lower campus.
 Biodiversity is considered a priority in the UCT Green Campus Action Plan.

 During the redevelopment of the middle campus, an environmental consultant was employed.
 This resulted in a successful project to save a population of endangered rain frogs.
 Further replanting on upper campus with indigenous species is taking place in the hope of saving another population of this frog species.

-the removal of invasive alien species
+removing invasive alien species

-planting endemic and indigenous vegetation.
+planting endemic and indigenous vegetation